 Best Work: The Neon Demon

 Shaw went for a devilish approach in this poster design with dripping liquid thus rightfully demonstrating the threat that is portrayed in the movie.
-His mastery comes into play in the gray background of the poster with the lead of the movie, an aspiring model Jesse (Elle Fanning), her youth and vitality and how she is devoured by a group of beauty-obsessed women.
+His mastery comes into play in the gray background of the poster with the lead of the movie, an aspiring model Jesse (Elle Fanning), her liveliness and youth and how she is are taken away by a group of women obsessed with beauty.

 12. John Alvin

 The legendary artist John Alvin came into being with his first movie poster for Mel Brook’s Blazing Saddles.
 In a career that spanned for 35 years, Alvin was known to hide his signature in famous film posters.
-He worked for directors Steven Spielberg, George Lucas, Blake Edwards, Mel Brooks and Ridley Scott.
-For all of them, Alvin was a go-to artist for movie poster and campaign art.
+He worked for directors George Lucas, Steven Spielberg, Mel Brooks, Blake Edwards and Ridley Scott.
+For all of them, Alvin was a preferred artist for campaign art and movie posters.

 According to Alvin, “My work creates the promise of a great experience.”